 The receipt and analysis of requests will be done once a year.

-• All complete requests must be made no later than December 1st, 2021.
+• All complete requests must be made starting October 2nd 2023 and no later than January 15th, 2024.

 - The applicant must complete and submit the required form and supporting documentation within the prescribed timeframe for their application to be accepted.